danie11am/SydneyChristianEvents/README.md

 - done - Toolbar is hidden in iOS6 - Use Auto Layout.
 - done - Fix bug where poster image is not mapped to the correct event.
     - Found that it's because event without image still contains images of other events.
-- Remove warning message that appears in console during run.
+- done - Remove warning message that appears in console during run.
+    - Found that this was an Xcode bug.
+Error is gone after resetting simulator.
-- Update app icon.
+- done - Update app icon.
 - Add Google Analytics tracking.

-More features:
+- Add crash tracking - Crashlytics or others.

+Todo:

-- The isPublished field is not sourced from the guid field of the RSS field.
+- The isPublished field is not sourced from RSS guid field, i.e. events cannot be set to hidden by server.
 - Update info of existing events on refresh.
 - Handle situation when network is unavailable / can't reach server.
 - Show location of event using in-app map view.